Really-Simple-Plugins/really-simple-ssl/readme.txt

 Yes.
 There is a dedicated network settings page where you can switch between network activated SSL and per page SSL.
 In the dedicated pro for multisite plugin, you can override all site settings for SSL on the network level, and can activate and deactivate SSL in the network menu for each site.

 == Changelog ==
+= 2.5.24 =
+* Fix: On multisite, admin_url forced current blog URL's over http even when the current blog was loaded over https.
+This will now only force http for other blog_urls than the current one, when they are on http and not https.

 = 2.5.23 =
 * Tested up to WP 4.9
 * Added secure cookie notice